Married Filing Separately

 This filing status matters because it shows that marriage alone does not dictate one single filing path.
 The return structure can change depending on whether the taxpayers file together or separately, and that shift can affect deductions, credits, and eligibility rules.

 It also matters because taxpayers often hear the term without understanding that it is a concrete filing framework, not just a descriptive phrase.
+In practice, separate filing often changes how other parts of the return behave, which is why this status usually needs to be compared carefully with Married Filing Jointly.

 Where It Appears in a Real Tax Workflow